raghuio/DevSecOps-Studio/README.md

 * [Ansible](http://docs.ansible.com/ansible/latest/intro_installation.html#installation)

 ### Hardware
-* Atleast 8GB of RAM for the virtual machines.
+* Atleast 8GB of RAM for the virtual machines and 16GB of memory on Host.
-* 60GB of HDD Space.
+* 80GB of HDD Space.
 * Intel i3 Processor or above.
-* Virtualbox Version <= 6.1.26
+* VirtualBox

 ## Dependencies